cloudfoundry-incubator/quarks-job/README.md

 Versioned Secrets are a set of `Secrets`, where each of them is immutable, and contains data for one iteration.
 Implementation can be found in the [versionedsecretstore](https://github.com/cloudfoundry-incubator/quarks-utils/tree/master/pkg/versionedsecretstore) package.

-When an `ExtendedJob` is configured to save to "Versioned Secrets", the controller looks for the `Secret` with the largest ordinal, adds `1` to that value, and _creates a new Secret_.
+When an `QuarksJob` is configured to save to "Versioned Secrets", the controller looks for the `Secret` with the largest ordinal, adds `1` to that value, and _creates a new Secret_.

 Each versioned secret has the following characteristics: